 Sure there are hustlers or “jineteros” like everywhere else; people may try to sell you cigars (guaranteed to be counterfeit) or offer other services.
 A simple “no gracias” will suffice to discourage them.
 Cuba is very safe but it is still prudent to exercise caution as on any visit to a different country.
 But don’t miss out on the opportunity to have genuine interactions with some very nice and gracious people.

 If you are a U.S. citizen, you need to bring enough cash to last the entire trip to Cuba.
 Credit cards from U.S. banks are not accepted in Cuba.
+ATMs in Cuba will not deliver funds drawn on U.S. banks.
 U.S. citizens cannot buy Cuban currency in advance as it is not traded internationally.
 You need to buy it upon arrival in Cuba.